MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/control_surface.md

 implement any required functions.

 ### Methods to Implement if Required
-* `onColorChange(self, new: Color)`: Called when the color of the control has changed.
-This can be used to send MIDI events to manage LEDs on the control surface.

-* `onAnnotationChange(self, new: str)`: Called when the annotation of the control has changed.
-This can be used to send MIDI events to manage a screen associated with the control.

-* `onValueChange(self, new: float)`: Called when the value of the control has changed.
-This can be used to send MIDI events to manage a motorized control, or update LEDs that represent the control's value.

 * `tick(self)`: Called when a tick happens.
 This should be used to send any events required to keep the control functioning.
 For example, if your controller is prone to losing LED colors randomly (like the Novation